ICCnotes

 Secondary causes must be excluded before testing

-R128: Brugada Syndrome
+R128 Brugada Syndrome

 Testing Method: Small Panel (13 genes) | Requesting Specialties: Cardiology, Clinical Genetics